carol-computer/carol/README.md

 carol create --carol-url https://carol.computer
 ```

 This will output a url to the machine you just created.
-Put a `/http/` on the end of it the machine
-you just created will give you a greeting page and explain how to use it.

 ## Run your own carol node

 ### Install